 During the pandemic, being a commuter student comes with its own opportunities and challenges.
 Whether you take public transportation or have your own vehicle, your commute may look very different this semester.
 For our commuter students who rely upon the Pace campus shuttle, Pace will continue to operate its campus shuttle with revised procedures, which will include limiting capacity to 50% and staggering passengers to every other row.
 Shuttles will be equipped with protective barriers between driver and passengers and drivers and passengers will be required to wear face coverings at all times during transport.
 Pace will provide hand sanitizer and/or disinfectant wipes inside the shuttle and also install hand sanitizing stations at pick-up locations.
 For commuter students who are taking in-person classes, the common spaces may look different from last year as New York State requires all public spaces reduce the maximum capacity, however, please be assured that there will be spaces on campus for you to study or relax between classes.

-Wherever possible, the Office of Residential Life and Housing will encourage social distancing.
-Residential students can expect reduced occupancy in certain areas and staggered use of shared spaces (e.g., laundry facilities, shared bathrooms, kitchenettes).
+Wherever possible, the Office of Residential Life and Housing will encourage physical distancing.
+Residential students can continue to expect reduced occupancy in certain areas and staggered use of shared spaces (e.g., laundry facilities, shared bathrooms, kitchenettes).
 In accordance with current guidelines from health officials, exercise rooms in residence halls will be closed and activities and sports (e.g., basketball, chess) that require close contact will be prohibited.
 Pace’s custodial staff will ensure that shared spaces (e.g., laundry facilities, elevators, shared kitchens, lobby space) and frequently touched surfaces are cleaned using EPA-registered disinfectant more than once a day.
 Pace’s Facilities team will maintain a cleaning log relating to these common areas.
 Students are still responsible for cleaning and disinfecting their personal space including bathroom and kitchenette areas in suite-style or townhouse residence halls.

 - The Family Unit: We have adopted the Family Unit approach to room occupancy.
-This approach identifies all students who live in one shared unit as a Family Unit, meaning that within their shared space they do not need to follow social distancing guidelines (no face coverings, no need to maintain six feet of distance).
+This approach identifies all students who live in one shared unit as a Family Unit, meaning that within their shared space they do not need to follow physical distancing guidelines (no face coverings, no need to maintain six feet of distance).
 It is understood that students in this arrangement share exposure and are therefore responsible to one another to protect the integrity of their shared space by ensuring that social distancing and other protective measures are followed whenever they are outside the room.
 This also means that if one student in the room is identified as being in need of quarantine, all members of the room will be quarantined, together.

 - Occupancy in the Residence Halls: We have taken measures to reduce density in the residence halls.
 The purpose of this is not only to reduce the numbers of students sharing a single room, but also to reduce the numbers of students sharing common areas, elevators, entryways, etc.